 Why U-boat Attacks

-When the United States entered World War II, it was understood by both sides that the key to Allied victory would be the restoration of America’s industrial might.
+When the United States entered World War II, both sides understood the key to Allied victory would be the restoration of America’s industrial might.
 Germany believed it could win the war by preventing the U.S. from supplying Britain with war materiel and fuel.

 Ed Offley, in The Burning Shore, described German reaction to a top-secret war plan that said the United States wouldn’t be able to launch a military offensive against Germany until July 1943.

-But after the sensational attacks from the air at Pearl Harbor and the German blitzkrieg against London, New Englanders were more concerned about bombing raids from Europe.
+But after the sensational attacks from the air at Pearl Harbor and the German blitzkrieg against London, New Englanders had more concern about bombing raids from Europe than about U-boat attacks.

 U.S. Navy officials knew something else was coming.
 British intelligence on Jan.
 12 warned U.S. Navy headquarters that a group of U-boats was headed to Newfoundland and another to the American coast between Portland, Maine, and New York.
 The attacks would begin on Jan.
 13, 1942.

-Admiral Karl Donitz, the capable commander of Hitler’s U-boat fleet, began planning the attacks along the eastern seaboard as soon as Germany declared war on the United States.
+Admiral Karl Donitz, the capable commander of Hitler’s U-boat fleet, began planning the U-boat attacks as soon as Germany declared war on the United States in December 1941.
 He called it Operation Paukenschlag, or Drumbeat.

 Donitz thought the U.S. military was ill-prepared and unequipped to fight the well-trained U-boat fleet.
 He was right.

 The Cyclops lost 87 passengers and crew.
 The 95 survivors spent 20 hours enduring cold and wind in lifeboats before they were picked up.
-Two days later, the Navy made a cryptic announcement: an unidentified merchant ship was sunk off Canada.
+Two days later, the Navy made a cryptic announcement: An unidentified merchant ship had sunk off Canada.

 Hardegen headed south, toward the Rhode Island Sound.
-He didn’t have good charts, and was surprised to find the Montauk Point lighthouse beaming a helpful navigational aid.
+He didn’t have good charts, but that didn’t matter.
+The Montauk Point lighthouse beamed a helpful navigational aid.

 Shortly after midnight on Jan.
 14, Hardegan’s lookout spotted the Norness silhouetted against the brightly lit coast.
-The huge tanker was carrying 12,200 tons of crude oil from New Jersey to Liverpool.
+The huge tanker carried 12,200 tons of crude oil from New Jersey to Liverpool.

 U-123 sunk the Norness with three torpedoes.
 Hours after the Norness sank, a blimp spotted the hull sticking out of the shallow water.
 Several hours later, 39 survivors in lifeboats were taken to Newport, R.I.